Nespresso, Tassimo or Dolce Gusto?

 Most machines come with the option of buying as a bundle with the Nespresso Aeroccino milk frother, which usually adds around £50 to the price.
 Some pricier models include a built-in milk frother or steam wand.

-You can get Nespresso machines from a range of brands, including Krups, Magimix and Delonghi.
+You can get Nespresso machines from a range of brands, including DeLonghi, Krups, Magimix and Sage.

 What can I drink?

+- Interesting flavour combinations, such as licorice, snowball and orange, along with more common favourites like caramel and chocolate.

+- The new Vertuo system uses different capsules and machines that cater to those who like a longer coffee drink.
+Three different pod sizes.

-Pretty much every strength and length of coffee is catered for in the own-brand Nespresso range from pure origin, to flavoured coffees.
-Nespresso pods are only available to buy in Nespresso boutiques or online via the Nespresso website, but you can buy Nespresso-compatible capsules in supermarkets and online.
+Nespresso pods are only available to buy in Nespresso boutiques or online via the Nespresso website, and you have to buy capsules in sleeves of 10.
+You can buy Nespresso-compatible capsules in supermarkets and online for most of the 'Original' line of machines, but not for Vertuo capsules.

-See which popular Nespresso and Nespresso-compatible capsules impressed in our taste tests by seeing our full review of Nespresso coffee capsules.
+See which popular Nespresso and Nespresso-compatible capsules impressed in our taste tests - go to our full review of Nespresso coffee capsules.

 How does it work?

 Simplicity is key with Nespresso machines.
 Most have few buttons or controls - you simply pop in the capsule and go.
-Some allow you to select your drink size before starting, while with others you simply press stop when the drink is to your requirements.
+Some allow you to select your drink size before starting, while with others you simply press the stop button when the drink is to your requirements.

+The Vertuo system uses centrifugal force to spin the capsules as the hot water passes through them, creating an extra-frothy crema.

 What about recycling?

-Nespresso will collect its aluminum pods for recycling – but only when you order more from its website.
-Otherwise you can recycle at its UK stores.
+Nespresso will collect its aluminium pods for recycling – but only when you order more from its website.
+Otherwise, you can recycle at its UK stores.

 See all our Nespresso machine reviews.